Ultra-Wideband Technology (UWB): The Most Accurate Real-Time Location Data

 Two-way Ranging (TWR) for the exact distance

-Two-Way Ranging (TWR) is common in consumer applications like digital car keys.
-In this method, two devices exchange signals and measure how long it takes for the signals to travel back and forth.
-From this, the system can calculate the exact distance between them.
+Two-Way Ranging (TWR) is used in consumer applications like car key fobs.
+In this method, two devices send signals to each other and measure how long it takes for the signals to travel back and forth.
+This way the system can calculate the distance between the devices.
+TWR is easy to implement and doesn’t require synchronized clocks like TDoF but it has limited scalability and batteries run down faster.
+Discover Two-way Ranging

 Angle of Arrival

-To determine a device’s exact position, you often need more than distance, you also need direction.
-That’s why TWR is sometimes combined with Angle of Arrival (AoA).
-AoA helps systems understand where a signal is coming from.
-This way, it supports advanced features like collision avoidance and navigation in larger areas.
+To determine the exact position of objects or people, you need to know not just the distance but also the direction.
+That’s why Two-way Ranging is often used together with calculating the Angle of Arrival (AoA).
+It supports advanced features like collision avoidance and navigation in wider areas.

 • IEEE 802.15.4 standard